Volunteer with Us

 While Cindy insists she’s “one of the most boring people you could meet,” her dedication to preserving Naugatuck’s history—one mop stroke at a time—proves otherwise.

-Taylor didn’t set out to become deeply involved in Naugatuck’s history.
-In fact, when she first saw a volunteer flyer in the What’s Happening in Naugatuck Facebook group in July 2024, she knew little about the town’s past.
-But what she did know was that she needed something for herself—a space outside of raising two young boys, a way to use her skills in communication and media in a meaningful way.
-The social media management role at the Historical Society seemed like the perfect fit.
+Taylor didn’t expect to become so immersed in Naugatuck’s history.
+When she first spotted a volunteer flyer in the What’s Happening in Naugatuck Facebook group in July 2024, she wasn’t looking for a deep dive into the past—she was simply looking for something of her own.
+As a mom of two young boys, she was seeking a meaningful outlet where she could use her background in communication and media to reconnect with herself and her community.
+The social media role with the Historical Society seemed like the right fit.

-Taylor holds a Master’s degree in Strategic Communication & Public Relations and teaches Communication & Media Studies courses at the college level, covering topics like Persuasion, Media Literacy, and Interpersonal Communication.
-She’s always been drawn to storytelling, and now she’s found a way to merge that passion with historical preservation—even if she didn’t expect to.
+Taylor holds a Master’s degree in Strategic Communication & Public Relations and teaches Communication & Media Studies courses at the college level, covering topics like Media Literacy, Persuasion, and Interpersonal Communication.
+Storytelling has always been at the heart of what she does—and now, she’s using that passion to help preserve and share the stories of her hometown.

 Born and raised in Naugatuck, Taylor graduated from Naugatuck High School in 2014 and was a cheerleader, even performing in the 2011 Gator Bowl Halftime Show.